 The riots over The Plough and the Stars were a response to perceived political rather than moral offences and were not driven by the state but rather by individuals who stood in opposition to the state.
 Government ministers did have reservations about O’Casey’s play, but these concerns were expressed privately.
 The consummate playgoer and diarist Joseph Holloway overheard James Montgomery, the first Free State Film Censor, remark caustically on the Plough’s opening night, ‘This is a lovely Irish export’.
 Holloway noted that after the play, he heard Montgomery say that he believed the Free State should not have appointed a director to the theatre’s board at all, since it might lead to the belief that the state endorsed the Abbey’s productions.
-Montgomery thought ‘They should have given a grant unburdened by any restrictions or not at all!’ perspective would prove prescient in the wake of the riots that erupted on the fourth night of the Plough’s run.
-Members of Cumann na mBan, led by Hannah Sheehy Skeffington, protested that O’Casey’s play degraded the memory of the Easter Rising and desecrated the tricolour by having the flag carried into a public house.
+Montgomery thought ‘They should have given a grant unburdened by any restrictions or not at all!’
+This perspective would prove prescient in the wake of the riots that erupted on the fourth night of the Plough’s run.
+Members of Cumann na mBan, led by Hannah Sheehy Skeffington, protested that O’Casey’s play degraded the memory of the Easter Rising and that it desecrated the tricolour by having the flag carried into a public house.
 O’Casey’s defence was that the flag was not ‘symbolical or representative’ of Republicanism but rather symbolised ‘the whole of Ireland’.
-As Montgomery feared, these arguments created the opportunity for critiques of the relationship between the theatre and the state.
+As Montgomery feared, these arguments created the opportunity for public critiques of the relationship between the theatre and the state.
 The Evening Herald, which had initially published a long favourable review of the Plough, went on to attack the play as ‘repulsive’ and argued that ‘such a play would not be permitted by the Government of any other country—certainly not in America, France, Germany, or under Mussolini at the present time’.
 Another reviewer argued that censorship was the solution to stopping ‘a recurrence of those unfortunate protests’.
 The Censorship of Films Act (1923) had been designed primarily to protect young audiences and lower-class people, who were believed to be less discriminating and therefore more susceptible to immoral influences.
 There was growing support for a similar censorship of publications (eventually enacted in 1929), to which Yeats and Robinson were publicly opposed.
 (Gregory was more cautious and refrained from aligning herself with any cause that might prove injurious to the Abbey.)
 Importantly, Hanna Sheehy Skeffington attacked the government subsidy, but she did not support the calls for official censorship that came from some quarters.
 Rather, she thought that the state should not sponsor a theatre that failed to uphold the nation’s values.
 Ireland was the only country, she argued, where ‘a State-subsidised theatre [could] presume on popular patience to the extent of making a mockery and a byword of a revolutionary movement on which the present structure claims to stand’.
 In her view, the answer was not institutional control but ‘the free censorship of popular opinion’ that she and her fellow members of Cumann na mBan had attempted to exercise through the riots.
 Sheehy Skeffington also argued that the Abbey directors had prohibited free expression when they summoned the police to suppress the protest.
 Yeats had behaved as though the theatre was a ‘kept house’, and – she cautioned – ‘any theatre lost more than the subsidy it received by giving up its freedom’.